 Chrysanthi Papoutsi, Oxford Internet Institute - "e-Infrastructure governance becomes increasingly important in the effort towards sustainability and cost-effectiveness.
 Long-term experience drawn from governance in other IT related areas can be used productively to achieve strategic alignment.
-In the face of the opportunities and challenges presented by technologies such as cloud computing, careful consideration of the legal issues involved relies partly on governance structures and mechanisms, which enable different decision-making processes in different e-Infrastructures."
+In the face of the opportunities and challenges presented by technologies such as cloud computing, careful consideration of the legal issues involved relies partly on governance structures and mechanisms, which enable different decision-making processes in different e-IRG: www.e-irg.eu